 HIS 327 Nazi Germany (3 hrs.)
 This course will focus on the political and social history of the Nazi era in order to build a clearer understanding of how it happened and what it was like to live in a totalitarian society.
-Prerequisites: HIS 106 or permission of the instructor.
+Prerequisites: HIS 106 or HIS 110, or permission of the instructor.